 Have you ever been in a class faced with an instructor like the one in the picture?
 Most of us have.
 Did you learn anything?
 Probably not.
-Let’s take a look at why a trainer’s expertise can be a turnoff.
+Let’s look at why a trainer’s expertise can be a turnoff.

 This mentality only leads to one-directional courses people often find boring and useless.
-Students usually don’t know why they have to learn something and are sometimes de-motivated by being constantly reminded their teacher knows a lot more about the subject than they know or can possibly know.
+Students usually don’t know why they have to learn something and are sometimes de-motivated by being constantly reminded their teacher knows a lot more about the subject than they know or can know.